This homemade vanilla ice cream is made with a custard base, sugar, cream, and real vanilla beans. So classic, and so good!

 - 1/4 teaspoon salt

-4 Temper the eggs—vigorously whisk the eggs while you slowly dribble half of the cream mixture into it.
+4 Temper the eggs: Reheat the milk/cream mixture until it is just barely steamy (not boiling!).
+Vigorously whisk the eggs while you slowly dribble half of the milk/cream mixture into it.
 Pour the egg mixture into the pot with the remaining cream and milk.

-5 Cook over medium high heat, stirring constantly, until the mixture thickens and coats the back of your spoon.
-(You can run your finger in a line over the back of the coated spoon.
-If the mixture doesn't run, but stays in place on the spoon, it should be thick enough.)
-Remove from heat and mix in the remaining 1/2 cup of milk to stop the mixture from overcooking.
+5 Cook custard until thickened: Cook over medium high heat, stirring constantly, until the mixture thickens and coats the back of your spoon (about 180°F on an instant read thermometer).
+You can run your finger in a line over the back of the coated spoon.
+If the mixture doesn't run, but stays in place on the spoon, it should be thick enough.

 Serve with caramel sauce.